 Besides mental roadblocks, nonprofits crash into process challenges when they seek to grow earned income.
 Here are four:

 Both too many and too few ideas belong to the creative process.
-(See this blog entry for more about the creative process.)
 Too few ideas indicate you have unexplored options.
 Every viable nonprofit has at least ten —maybe even thirty opportunities to earn income.
 Generate them.
-Stuck with six?
+Are you stuck with six?
 Ask your peers.
 Seek out the advice of an expert.
 Collecting lots of ideas leads to the challenge of too many ideas.
 In this case, apply an objective decision-making process to analyze the options to identify the best choices.

 Beware of the supersize-me perspective that stalls zillions of earned revenue opportunities.
-Supersize results from visualizing massive, wonderful, awe-inspiring, and grand undertakings.
+Supersized results from visualizing massive, incredible, awe-inspiring, and grand undertakings.
 Instead, think mini.
 Think prototype.
 Find the smallest feasible increment to begin.
 (It’ll take just a few resources.)
 Then determine to obtain what you need to start.
 Invest.
 Take small risks.
-Make compromises, if needed.
+Make compromises, if required.
 Good grief, you might even have to spend more on overhead!

 Hmmm… is it possible that this roadblock isn’t about an unknown first step?
-Might it be fear disguised as missing next step knowledge?
+Might it be fear disguised as missing subsequent step knowledge?
 Check.
-Still stuck?
+Still, stuck?
 Good enough.
-The way forward is to identify a strategy (i.e., obtain earned revenue by providing service x), and make a plan based on your best educated guess of how to get there.
-I often start with where I want to go and work my way backwards.
+The way forward is to identify a strategy (i.e., obtain earned revenue by providing service x) and make a plan based on your best-educated guess.
+I often start with where I want to go and work my way backward.
 Answer this: What’s the quickest way to get this opportunity to market?
 If I can find them, I seek out people who have done that—been there successfully—and inquire how they’d started.

 “Those?
 I skipped them.
 I didn’t study that part,” Peggy replied.
 “It was soooo boring.”

-Will you quit when it’s boring, hard, or you encounter yet another roadblock unique to you?
+Will you quit when it’s tedious complicated, or you encounter yet another roadblock unique to you?
 Of course not!
 By deciding that earning more income will require work that’s worth it, you’ve overcome the mental challenge associated with discipline and perseverance.
-To overcome the process challenge, book time to work on and think about your efforts, even if the work lies outside of your comfort zone.
-After the test grades came out, Peggy changed her process and gave me a run for the top grade on the next exam.
+To overcome the process challenge, book time to work on and think about your efforts, even if the work lies outside your comfort zone.
+Peggy changed her process after the test grades came out and gave me a run for the top grade on the next exam.